 Claro will host a YHOA Urban League event from The Workhouse Museum in Ripon on Sunday 26th May 2019.

 Ripon is a fascinating small city with a magnificent Cathedral, intricate old streets, river and canal.
 At a map scale of 1:4000 maximum use can be made of the centre.
-A considerable new area has been added for this event (map being fully updated and extended by Quentin Harding).
+A considerable new area has been added for this event (map fully updated and extended by Quentin Harding).
 Also new for this event is our assembly area inside The Workhouse Museum with its complex of old buildings and gardens.
 The junior courses will use this and neighbouring low traffic areas.
-The Start and Finish will be within the Museum grounds along with indoor space for registration and bags, toilets and a cafe.
+The Start, Finish and a few sprint-style controls will be within the Museum grounds along with indoor space for registration and bags, toilets and a cafe.

 If you have run in Ripon before, expect the unexpected!